sjelin/FluidJS/README.md

 3.	`<tag>{{varName}}</tag>`

 	The above will link the inner text of a tag with the variable `varName`.
-	Not that this command cannot be used to set HTML content.
+	Note that this command cannot be used to set HTML content.
 It sets text.

 4.	`[[viewName]]`